Shruthi-gandhi/Bloggingapp/README.md

 ---
-  This project is a feature-rich blogging web application developed to streamline the process of content CREATION, EDITING,UPLOAD,DELETE and MANAGEMENT.Designed with scalability and usability in mind, the application leverages the latest in web development tools and frameworks to deliver a fast, modern user experience.
+  This project is a feature-rich blogging web application developed to streamline the process of content CREATION, EDITING, UPLOAD, DELETE and Management.
+Designed with scalability and usability in mind, the application leverages the latest in web development tools and frameworks to deliver a fast, modern user experience.
  ---